ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/configure-analytics/analytics-vendors.md

 Type attribute value: `moat`

 Adds support for Moat.
 Please contact your Moat representative for configuration details.
-More information on Moat can be found at [https://docs.oracle.com/en/cloud/saas/data-cloud-moat/about_moat/moat_analytics_how_it_works.html](https://docs.oracle.com/en/cloud/saas/data-cloud-moat/about_moat/moat_analytics_how_it_works.html).

 ### Mobify <a name="mobify"></a>

 Type attribute value: `mobify`

 Adds support for Mobify.
-More details for adding Mobify support can be found at [docs.mobify.com](https://docs.mobify.com/amp-sdk/latest/guides/amp-analytics/).

 ### MoEngage <a name="moengage"></a>